LithoCoders/dailycpp/EffectiveModernC++/Chapter4/Item19_shared_ptr.md

 /lib/x86_64-linux-gnu/libc.so.6(+0x777e5)[0x7fd4adf377e5]
 .....
 ```
-Object `Widget` is delted twice, thus causes undefined behavior.
+Object `Widget` is deleted twice, thus causes undefined behavior.
 See more in Chapter4/experiment.mk

 When we comment out `delete pw`, it is OK.
 ```c++